snail23/ironpedal/README.md

 3. Order a [pedal case](https://www.amazon.com/gp/product/B07VNCDSN7).
 4. Order a [600:600 / 1:1 isolation transformer](https://www.amazon.com/gp/product/B073PXK2RX).
 This gets rid of digital noise on the output at the cost of some minor loss (a few dB when measured) on the low end frequencies.
 Noise is very noticable without one of these.
 5. Order a [Terrarium](https://www.pedalpcb.com/product/pcb351) board from PedalPCB.
-6. Order a [Daisy Seed](https://www.electro-smith.com/daisy/daisy) module from Electro-Smith, this is the heart of the pedal.
+6. Order a [Daisy Seed](https://www.electro-smith.com/daisy/daisy) module from Electro-Smith with the headers attached, this is the heart of the pedal.
 6. (Optional) If you want a screen, order a [1.5 inch 128x128 SSD1351 OLED display](https://www.amazon.com/1-5inch-Interface-Raspberry-Examples-Provided/dp/B07D9NVJPZ).
 7. (Optional) If you want a very easy way of updating the firmware without having to open up the pedal every time to push the Seed BOOT/RESET combo, consider ordering a [STLINK-V3MINI](https://www.electro-smith.com/daisy/stlink-v3mini).
 Definitely worth it in my opinion to save your sanity.